skip-mev/connect/x/marketmap/README.md

 ## Concepts

-The `x/marketmap` module encapsulates a system for creating and updating a unified configuration that is stored on-chain and consumed by a set of oracle service providers (Slinky oracle, etc.).
+The `x/marketmap` module encapsulates a system for creating and updating a unified configuration that is stored on-chain and consumed by a set of oracle service providers (Connect oracle, etc.).

 The core goal of the system is to collect off-chain market updates and to post them on chain, informing oracle service providers to fetch prices for new markets.